Cortical visual impairment (CVI)

 Symptoms of CVI are not typically detected during a standard comprehensive eye exam, though they may have abnormalities in the optic nerves.
 Strabismus, or crossed eyes, is also common.
 However, most children and adults with CVI appear to have healthy eyes and normal vision.
 This is because the problem is in their brain and not their eyes.

-There are 10 main behavioral characteristics often associated with CVI.
-They are:
+Certain behavioral characteristics are often associated with CVI.
+They include:

 • Preference for looking at objects that are certain colors.
 It’s common for a child with CVI to show preference for toys and other items that are red, yellow, or in rich, saturated colors.

-• Excess interest in light that can cause a child to gaze directly at a light.
-Over time, they may not gaze at lights, but may still need backlighting.
+• Either excessive interest in light that can cause a child to gaze directly at a light or sensitivity to light (photophobia).

 • Preference for looking at moving objects versus static objects.
 You may need to shake an object in front of the child in order to get their attention.